accessibilitywars/zaw2/content/builds/heal-alac-Luminary.md

 +++
 title = "Holy Nova [aHeal]"
-description = "The hardest part of this build is enduring the glaring amount of light effects.
-5, 4, 3, 2, HOLY NOVA!" date = 2026-05-17 updated = 2026-07-16
-template = "build.html"
+description = "The hardest part of this build is enduring the glaring amount of light effects." date = 2026-05-17 updated = 2026-07-16 template = "build.html"